-- 1. Bring one valid ID with photo (passport would be the best) to customer service or the bank branch you can reach to. - 2.
+- 1. Bring one valid photo ID (a passport would be the best) to the customer service or bank branch. - 2.
 Fill out the secured credit card application form for the particular card you want. - 3.
 Fill out the deed of assignment and pledge the amount you want to deposit. - 4.
 Wait 7 10 business days for your credit card to be delivered to your preferred address.